Keeping the Faith

 Keeping the Faith is a 2000 American romantic comedy film written by Stuart Blumberg, and starring Ben Stiller, Edward Norton (in his directorial debut), Jenna Elfman, Eli Wallach, and Anne Bancroft.
-This film was released by Touchstone Pictures and Spyglass Entertainment, in association with Triple Threat Talent, on April 14, 2000.
+The film was released by Touchstone Pictures and Spyglass Entertainment, in association with Triple Threat Talent, on April 14, 2000.

 The film is dedicated to Norton's late mother, Robin.
 It had a budget of $29 million.

 Plot

+In a New York City bar, a drunken Catholic priest, Brian Finn, tells the bartender about the ongoing love triangle involving him; his best friend Jake Schram, a Jewish rabbi; and their childhood friend, Anna Reilly.
-Father Brian Finn, dedicated to his calling as Catholic priest since childhood, shares the duties of his New York parish with the older Fr.
-Havel.
-Rabbi Jacob "Jake" Schram, best friends with Brian since they were children and the youngest rabbi at his synagogue, focuses on his work to the detriment of his private life, much to the chagrin of his mother, Ruth.

-The two men show a close bond even in their professions, planning to open a jointly-sponsored community center.
-The pair reminisce about their childhood friend Anna Reilly, meeting them in middle school after beating up a bully.
-The three were close friends until Anna's family moved to California and they ultimately lost touch.
+Dedicated to his calling as priest since childhood, Brian shares the duties of his parish with the elderly Father Havel.
+Jake, inseparable from Brian since childhood, is the youngest rabbi at his synagogue; he focuses on his work to the detriment of his romantic life, much to the chagrin of his mother, Ruth.
+The duo actively seek to bring a more modern, albeit controversial, approach to religious services; they plan to open a jointly-sponsored interfaith karaoke community center.
+The pair reminisce about their childhood friend Anna.
+The three were close until Anna's family moved to California and they ultimately lost touch.

-Sixteen years later, Anna moves to New York for work and calls Jake and Brian out of the blue, rekindling their friendship.
-Anna and Jake begin sleeping together, but he is reluctant to become seriously involved as she is not Jewish, which could compromise his relationship with his congregation and his mother Ruth, who disowned her eldest son for marrying outside the faith.

-Between this conflict and their desire to spare Brian's feelings, the relationship is kept mostly secret.
-As the relationship continues, Jake remains unwilling to view the relationship as serious, despite Anna’s hints at her "taking a class."
-She is upset when they run into members of Jake's congregation while on a date, and Jake introduces her only as "my old friend Anna."

-Brian is in private turmoil after also developing feelings for Anna, in conflict with his vows.
-He misinterprets Anna's words and actions – some of which are subtle signals to Jake – and even has an erotic dream about her.
-He seriously considers leaving the priesthood to pursue a romantic relationship with her.